What is an Atomic Swap?

 This is particularly useful for traders who want to diversify their portfolios or access assets on different blockchains without going through the cumbersome process of using multiple exchanges.

-Traders can leverage atomic swaps for arbitrage opportunities by exploiting price differences between cryptocurrencies on different exchanges.
+Traders can leverage atomic swaps to exploit arbitrage opportunities by exploiting price differences between cryptocurrencies across different exchanges.
 This leads to more efficient markets and better price alignment across exchanges.

 Atomic Wallet is a non-custodial cryptocurrency wallet that allows users to manage over 500 coins and tokens.
 The platform is known for its user-friendly interface and strong security measures, including private key encryption and local storage.